The Best Baby Breathing Monitor Clip On

 A baby breathing monitor works by reporting the movements your baby makes whether it is in the abdomen or their oxygen levels.

-Some monitors go directly on baby’s belly and report the movements the abdomen makes to make sure baby has an even breathing pattern.
+Some monitors go directly on the baby’s belly and report the movements the abdomen makes to make sure the baby has an even breathing pattern.

 While others can go on baby and check movements, oxygen, and sleep patterns.